Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - To maintain the singleton guarantee, declare all instance fields transient and provide a `readResolve` method.
 - Enum singleton provides an ironclad guarantee against multiple instantiation.
 - A single-element enum type is often the best way to implement a singleton.

+### Enforce noninstantiability with a private constructor

+- A class can be made noninstantiable by including a private constructor.
+- Such classes can be used to group static methods or methods on a final class.
+- Attempting to enforce noninstantiability by making a class abstract does not work.
+- The private constructor prevents the class from being subclassed.

+### Prefer dependency injection to hardwiring resources

+- Inappropriate use of singleton makes the class inflexible and untestable.
+- Static utility classes and singletons are inappropriate for classes whose behavior is parameterized by an underlying resource.
+- **Dependency injection**: pass the resource into the constructor when creating a new instance.
+- Dependency injection provides flexibility and testability.
+- Dependency injection is applicable to constructors, static factories, and builders.